Holy Crown of Hungary: Holiness doctrine

-As with all European Christian crowns, the Holy Crown symbolizes a halo signifying the wearer's Divine Right to rule.
+As with all European Christian crowns, the Holy Crown symbolizes a halo signifying the wearer's divine right to rule.
 According to popular tradition, St Stephen I held up the crown before his death (in the year 1038) to consecrate it and his kingdom to the Virgin Mary.
 After this, Mary was depicted not only as patrona (patron saint) of the Kingdom of Hungary, but also as regina (queen).
 This consecration was supposed to empower the crown with divine force to help the future kings of Hungary under the "Doctrine of the Holy Crown" (Szentkorona-tan).

 Péter Révay, a Crown Guard, expounded this doctrine in his works Commentarius De Sacra Regni Hungariae Corona (Explanation of the Holy Crown of the Kingdom of Hungary, Augsburg 1613) and De monarchia et Sacra Corona Regni Hungariae (On the Monarchy and Holy Crown of Hungary, Frankfurt 1659).

 Under this doctrine, the crown itself is a legal person identical to the state of Hungary.
 It is superior to the ruling monarch, who rules "in the name of the crown".

 Origin

 According to the most accepted theory, in the publications of the Hungarian Academy of Sciences and the Hungarian Catholic Episcopal Conference, the Holy Crown consists of three parts: the lower abroncs (rim, hoop), the corona graeca; the upper keresztpántok (cross straps), the corona latina; and the uppermost cross, tilted at an angle.
-It was created under Byzantine influence during the reign of the Hungarian King Béla III, who was brought up in the Byzantine court and was briefly heir to the Byzantine throne.

-This was several decades after the crowning of Stephen I marked the beginning of Hungarian statehood, variously given as Christmas 1000 or 1 January 1001.
+It is thought that it was created under Byzantine influence during the reign of the Hungarian King Béla III (1172–1196), who was brought up in the Byzantine court and was briefly heir to the Byzantine throne, or some other events around 1200.
+This was many decades after the crowning of Stephen I marked the beginning of Hungarian statehood, variously given as Christmas 1000 or 1 January 1001.

 Another version of the origin of the crown was written by bishop Hartvik around 1100–1110 at the request of King Könyves Kálmán, in which the "Pope" sent King Stephen I "his blessings and a crown".
 According to "Hartvik’s legend", St. Stephen sent Archbishop Astrik of Esztergom to Rome to acquire a crown from the "Pope", who is not named.
-Despite Astrik's haste, the envoy of the future Polish king Mieszko I arrived at Rome first.
+Despite Astrik's haste, the envoy of Mieszko I of Poland arrived at Rome first.
 In a dream, the Pope saw an angel who told him: "There will be another envoy from an unknown folk, who will ask for a crown also.
 Give them the crown, as they deserve it."
 The next day Astrik arrived, and the Pope gave the crown to him.

 Hartvik’s legend appeared in liturgical books and breviaries in Hungary around 1200, naming the then-existing Pope Sylvester II.
 Subsequently, the story of the crown sent by Sylvester II spread throughout the Christian world, and was published in 1613 by the crown guard Péter Révay.